Sound the Alarm

 • Prevent or halt incidents from occurring or developing.

-The type of situations highlighted include, but are not limited to: instances of anti-LGBTQ violence and hate crimes, government scapegoating, persecution or censorship, criminalization of consensual same-sex relations between adults and imposition of restrictions on human rights advocacy.
-Not all attacks on LGBTQ people are included here, though.
+The type of situations highlighted include, but are not limited to: instances of anti-LGBTQ+ violence and hate crimes, government scapegoating, persecution or censorship, criminalization of consensual same-sex relations between adults and imposition of restrictions on human rights advocacy.
+HRC will not highlight a country when its engagement would endanger local LGBTQ+ community members.

 Among the many issues that we track, one of our main priorities is the decriminalization of same-sex sexual relations.

-HRC is also sharing news and information about the impact of these developments on the global equality movement.
+HRC also shares news and information about the impact of major global developments on the global equality movement.

 Learn more below about what's happening in: